katia317/CSO/README.md

 ## Intermediate Care Facility for Individuals with a Developmental Disability (ICF/DD)
 A facility of 3 or more individuals, or a distinct part of an ICF, which provides active treatment to individuals who have a developmental disability, and can provide a nursing facility level of care.
 These facilities are licensed by IDPH as ICFs/DD and are certified for Medicaid participation by HFS.
 When ICF/DD is used in this Manual, it includes intermediate care facilities for individuals with a developmental disability with a capacity of 16 or fewer individuals (ICF/DD-16) and Specialized Living Centers (SLCs).

-## Inventory for Client and Agency Planning (ICAP)
-An instrument that assesses adaptive and maladaptive behavior and gathers additional information to determine the type and amount of special assistance that people with disabilities may need.
-Created to be used for determining eligibility, planning services, evaluating, reporting progress, and for use in funding reports.

 ## L
 ## Long-Term Care Facility for Individuals under age 22
-Commonly known as skilled nursing facility for pediatric residents (SNF/PED), it is a facility which provides skilled nursing care to individuals generally under 22 years of age.
+Commonly known as [skilled nursing facility for pediatric residents (SNF/PED)](#skilled-nursing-facility-for-pediatric-residents-snfped), it is a facility which provides skilled nursing care to individuals generally under 22 years of age.
 These facilities are licensed by IDPH, and are certified by HFS.

 ## M
 ## Medicaid (Title XIX)